HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 #### US Public Health Profiles Library Conformance Artifacts

-The [artifacts] page lists the US Public Health Profiles.
-Profile [StructureDefinitions] define the *minimum* elements, extensions, vocabularies and value sets which SHALL be present when using the profile.
+The [artifacts summary](artifacts.html) page lists the US Public Health Profiles.
+Profile [StructureDefinitions](http://hl7.org/fhir/structuredefinition.html) define the *minimum* elements, extensions, vocabularies and value sets which SHALL be present when using the profile.

 The Profile elements consist of both *Mandatory* and *Must Support* elements.  *Mandatory* elements are elements with an minimum cardinality of 1 (min=1).
-The base [FHIR Must Support] guidance requires specifications to define exactly the support expected for profile elements labeled *Must Support*.
+The base [FHIR Must Support](http://hl7.org/fhir/profiling.html#mustsupport) guidance requires specifications to define exactly the support expected for profile elements labeled *Must Support*.
 As many profiles in the US Public Health Library are based on US Core profiles and this library is dependent on and will be instituted in close conjunction to US Core, the [US Core Must Support Sections](http://hl7.org/fhir/us/core/STU4/conformance-expectations.html#presentation-of-must-support-and-mandatory-elements-in-the-formal-profile-views) illustrate how these elements are displayed and defines the rules for interpreting profile elements and subelements labeled *Mandatory* and *Must Support* for requesters and responders.

 ### Principles and Criteria of Library Inclusion and Use